Reviews You Can Rely On

 Credit: Amber King

-Many bladders are designed to allow the user to easily disassemble the hose and bite valve for thorough cleaning.
-For example, the Gregory 3D Hydro, Platypus Big Zip, Source Tactical, HydraPak HydraSleeve, and Hydrapak Shape-Shift allow you to completely take the bite valve and the hose apart to get into every nook and cranny.
-On the other hand, the Deuter Streamer, Platypus Hoser, and Osprey Hydraulics take more work to disassemble, and in the case of the Osprey Hydraulics, you can't disconnect the lower tube from the bladder at all.
-Its lower tube is inaccessible.
-This is a poor design, in our opinion.
+Many bladders are designed to allow the user to disassemble the hose and bite valve for easy and thorough cleaning.
+For example, the Gregory 3D Hydro, Platypus Big Zip, and Source Tactical allow you to completely disassemble the bite valve and hose to access every nook and cranny.
+On the other hand, the Platypus Hoser requires more effort to disassemble.

 hydration bladder - the release clips on the source tactical hydration bladder makes it...